ltalirz/livecoms-atomistic-software/README.md

 <!-- update this when you decide to release a version either by preprint or when submitted to LiveCoMS-->
 - v0.1: Submitted to LiveCoMS
 - v0.2: Revisions after peer review
+- v0.3: As soon as publishable (ASAP) version

 ## License